 In this regimented way, Native American students at the Tulalip Boarding School were being taught to live in the culture of the United States.
 The U.S. government believed that Native American students would need to learn new things to live in the newly expanded United States with settlers arriving.
 The school was set up to separate the students from their parents.
 Being required to stay at the school was very hard for some of the children.
 Many of students, especially the younger ones, were homesick and were comforted by the older students.
 Having the students work at the school was hard, but this was a time before there were U.S. laws against child labor and many children at the time worked.
 The boarding school was a hard experience for many Tulalip students.

 The Tulalip Tribes was organized under the Indian Reorganization Act of 1934.
 Tulalips' Constitution and Bylaws were approved January 24, 1936, and a Charter ratified October 3, 1936.
 The governing body is the seven member Tulalip Board of Directors.
-As of April 19, 2004, the Tribes has 3,611 members living and active on the reservation.
-The Tribes provides many services to its members including preschool, higher education assistance, Health and Dental Clinics, a pharmacy, a state-licensed chemical dependency recovery program, senior retirement home and cultural activities.
-In addition to two Marysville School District (MSD) elementary schools, the Tribes collaborates with MSD, providing on-Reservation middle school and high school alternative programs.
-The Tulalip Tribes provides oversight to the Tulalip Housing Authority, which provides nearly 300 housing units for Tribal members, and to the Tulalip Utilities District, the primary provider of water/sewer services.
+The tribes has over 4,900 members and provides many services including an early learning academy, higher education assistance, health and dental clinics, a pharmacy, a state-licensed chemical dependency recovery program, senior retirement home and cultural activities.
+In addition to two Marysville School District (MSD) schools, the tribes collaborates with MSD, providing on-reservation alternative school programs.
+Additionally, the Tulalip Tribes provides oversight to the Tulalip Housing Authority, which provides nearly 300 housing units for tribal members, and to the Tulalip Utilities District, the primary provider of water/sewer services on the reservation.

 |1792||Snohomish tribes meet explorer Captain George Vancouver, who concludes that they had not met Europeans or Americans before.|

 |1820||Fur trade routes established though Puget Sound region.|